An Attribute-based Method for Video Anomaly Detection: Experiments

-We compare our method and state-of-the-art from recent years in \cref{tab:AUC_compare}.
-The performance numbers of the baseline methods were directly taken from their original papers.
-We report both micro and macro average AUROC (when available) for the three publicly available most commonly used datasets: UCSD Ped2, CUHK Avenue, and ShanghaiTech.
+We compare our method and the state-of-the-art from recent years in \cref{tab:AUC_compare}.
+We took the performance numbers of the baseline methods directly from the original papers.

-\textbf{Ped2 Results.} Ped2 is a long-standing video anomaly detection dataset and has therefore been reported by many previous papers.
-Most methods obtained over 94\% on Ped2, indicating that of the three public datasets, it is the simplest.
-While our method is comparable to the current state-of-the-art method (HF$^2$ \cite{vad_iccv_2021}) in terms of performance, it also provides an interpretable representation.
-The near-perfect results of our method on Ped2 indicate it is practically solved.
+\textbf{Ped2 results.} Most methods obtained over 94\% on Ped2, indicating that of the three public datasets, it is the simplest.
+While our method is comparable to the current state-of-the-art method (HF$^2$ \citep{vad_iccv_2021}) in terms of performance, the near-perfect results on Ped2 indicate it is practically solved.

-\textbf{Avenue Results.} It is evident from previous works that Avenue is a dataset of a different complexity level than Ped2.
-Nevertheless, our method applied to this dataset obtained a new state-of-the-art AUROC of 93.3\% in terms of micro-averaged AUROC.
-Additionally, our method performance exceeds the current state-of-the-art by a considerable margin of 2.7\%, reaching 96.2\% macro-averaged AUROC.
+\textbf{Avenue results.} Our method obtained a new state-of-the-art micro-averaged AUROC of 93.7\%.
+Our method also outperformed the current state-of-the-art in terms of macro-averaged AUROC by a considerable margin of 2.8\%, reaching 96.3\%.

-\textbf{ShanghaiTech Results.} Our method outperforms all previous methods on the hardest dataset, ShanghaiTech, by a considerable margin.
-Accordingly, our method achieves 85.9\% AUROC, while the highest performance previous methods have achieved is 84.3\% (Jigsaw-Puzzle \cite{jigsaw_puzzles_eccv2022}), surpassing the current state-of-the-art by a margin of 1.6\%.
+\textbf{ShanghaiTech results.} Our method outperforms all previous methods on the largest dataset, ShanghaiTech, by a considerable margin.
+Accordingly, our method achieves 85.9\% AUROC, higher than the best performance previous methods achieved, 85.1\% (MS-VAD \citep{cvpr2024_multi}).
+We note that in concurrent work, STF-NF \citep{shai_avidan_new} achieved comparable results to ours on the ShanghaiTech dataset.
+Our method outperforms it by large margins on Ped2 (by 6.0\% AUROC) and Avenue (by 33.6\% AUROC).

-To summarize, our method achieves state-of-the-art performance on the three most commonly used public benchmarks.
-It outperforms all previous approaches without any training or optimization while utilizing representations that can be interpreted by humans.
+To summarize, our method achieves the highest performance on the three most popular public benchmarks.
+It simply consists of three simple representations and does not require training.